We’ve got some fantastic insight on what could be the most significant contributing factor to your success as an (international) educator:

-As we know, the best way to learn about unfamiliar cultures is to experience them first-hand and that professional development or training focused on CQ can also be an effective method to boosting one’s CQ.
+As we know, the best way to learn about unfamiliar cultures is to experience them first-hand.
+And professional development or training focused on CQ can also be an effective method to boost one’s CQ.

 But just how effective can CQ training be?

 A study reported by the BBC found that it can reduce the amount of time it takes for an expat to become fully functional in their new environment by two-thirds, from nine months to three: